 Swing High, Swing Low is a 1937 American romantic comedy drama film directed by Mitchell Leisen and starring Carole Lombard and Fred MacMurray.
 It is the second film adaptation of the popular Broadway play Burlesque by George Manker Watters and Arthur Hopkins (after The Dance of Life (1929) and before When My Baby Smiles at Me (1948)).
-Plot: Working her… Read more →
+Buy a subscription… Read more →

 The Amazing Quest of Ernest Bliss is a 1936 British romantic comedy film directed by Alfred Zeisler and starring Cary Grant.
 It is a remake of the 1920 film The Amazing Quest of Mr. Ernest Bliss.
 The film was re-issued in the United States in 1937 under the title The Amazing Adventure (also alternatively Romance and Riches), and was edited… Read more →

 Carnival Story is a 1954 film directed by Kurt Neumann, produced by Frank King and Maurice King, starring Anne Baxter and Steve Cochran, and released by RKO Radio Pictures.
 Sometimes this film is credited as a 3D feature, although it wasn’t filmed or exhibited in a three-dimensional process.
 This idea in many sources may be based on a wrong note… Read more →